The Gift (Steel novel)

-The Gift is a 1994 novel by author Danielle Steel.
+The Gift is a 1994 romance novel by American author Danielle Steel.
 It is the story of a family in the 1950s coming to terms with the death of a child, deviating from her normal romance themed novels.
-It spent 12 weeks on the Publishers Weekly best-seller list.
-It was Steel's 33rd best-seller.
+A commercial success, it was a Publishers Weekly bestseller for 1994 in the United States, and spent four weeks as a New York Times number-one best-seller.

 Plot

 The novel takes place in a small town in the 1950s.
 High-school student Maribeth Robertson, raised in a Christian household, has sex on prom night with a star athlete who is planning to marry his popular girlfriend after graduation.
 Maribeth's father is displeased by what she has done and sends her away to live with nuns until her baby is born and can be placed up for adoption.
 Maribeth is told that she can come back home once her baby is gone.
 At the convent, she feels afraid and lonely, and leaves to get on a bus with a one-way ticket.
 She finds herself in a small college town where she touches the lives of a family who has suffered a great loss.